Campus Maps Over Time

 The Map Collection is located on the Lower Level of Shields Library and is open weekdays, 1:00-5:00 p.m.

-Map research questions can be addressed to the Special Collections Department.
+Map research questions can be addressed to the Archives and Special Collections department.